dentarg/auth0-blog/_posts/authentication-provider-best-practices-centralized-login.markdown

 ---
 layout: post
-title: "Authentication Best Practices: Centralized Login"
+title: "Authentication Provider Best Practices: Centralized Login"
-description: "Learn why centralized login is more secure and flexible than embedded login."
+description: "Learn why centralized login is the most secure and flexible strategy when authenticating with a provider."
-date: 2017-10-05 8:30
+date: 2017-10-30 8:30
 category: Technical guide, Centralized login, Angular
 banner:
   text: "Auth0 makes it easy to add authentication to your application."